dart-ogurets/Ogurets/README.md

 For information on gherkin syntax and Behavior Driven Development (BDD) please see: http://cukes.info/

+Fork
+====
+The fork of the project removed all Future-implementations and replaced them with the Dart2 async/await semantics.
+With this implementation the actual step implementations require a Completer as the first parameter that must be completed at the end of each test step.
+The reason is that the implementation uses the LibraryMirror.invoke method that cannot be used with await.

 Usage
 =====
 Dherkin can be executed in a number of ways.